-I would be lying if I said that our FIRE journey has been easy, and to the outsider following along via Instagram it might look it.
+I would be lying if I said that our FIRE journey has not been easy, although to the outsider following along via Instagram it might look like it.
 It took us 17 months to invest our first 100k, but this was achieved at a huge cost personally.

 Eventually, we got back on track and despite the setbacks, we ended 2021 with 200k in our investment portfolio.
 So far 2022 has had a shaky start with market conditions, but we are staying focused on our plan and continuing to invest regularly via dollar-cost averaging.

 We’ve also started to Airbnb our house which will help us reach this year’s goal of Flamingo FI which for us is having 500k in FIRE assets by the end of 2022.

 Q3: Your big goal for 2022 is to reach Flamingo FI.
 Why have you chosen this goal?